apache/fury-site/docs/grpc/index.md

 ## When to Use It

-Use Fory gRPC when every peer is generated from the same Fory IDL, protobuf IDL, or FlatBuffers IDL contract and supports the matching Fory runtime.
+Use Fory gRPC when every peer is generated from the same Fory IDL, protobuf IDL, or FlatBuffers IDL contract and supports the matching Fory implementation for its language.
 Use ordinary protobuf gRPC when generic protobuf clients, reflection tools, or protobuf message bytes are required.

 ## Schema Frontends